wereHamster/stdenf/README.md

 same host).

 The lock file in this repository is updated at regular intervals (currently every ~2 months).
-Versions of applications and tools which are most relevant in downstream projects are published in this readme.
+In exceptional cases (eg. when a bump is necessary to pull an important bug fix) an update may be done outside of this regular schedule.

 Last updated on: 2024-12-21

+Versions of applications and tools which are most relevant in downstream projects are published below.

  - `nodejs`: 20.18.1
  - `pnpm`: 9.15.0